nodejs/node/doc/api/http.md

 * `response` {http.ServerResponse}

 Emitted each time there is a request.
-Note that there may be multiple requests per connection (in the case of keep-alive connections).
+Note that there may be multiple requests per connection (in the case of HTTP Keep-Alive connections).

 ### Event: 'upgrade'
 <!-- YAML